 At each Stage, you spend two thirds of your time studying linguistics, concentrating on the structure, history, and sociological aspects of the English language.

 You spend the remaining third studying your chosen language.

 You spend a year abroad during Stage 3 in either China or Japan, developing your language confidence and experiencing life in another culture.

-Linguistics at Newcastle ranks in the top ten UK universities in The Times/Sunday Times Good University Guide 2014 and The Complete University Guide 2014.
+Linguistics at Newcastle ranks in the top 5 UK universities in The Complete University Guide 2015.